GainGod-Xu/GraphMSL/readme.md

-# ICML 2024 Submission - Graph Multi-Similarity Learning for Molecular Property Prediction
+# Graph Multi-Similarity Learning for Molecular Property Prediction

 This repository contains the code and supplementary materials for the paper, titled "Graph Multi-Similarity Learning for Molecular Property Prediction".
 The paper just gets accepted in ICML 2024 AI for Science Workshop (Poster).